© - Steven A. Cerra, copyright protected; all rights reserved.

 - C. Andrew Hovan, Jazz author

-One wonders, where does the Jazz path begins for a young guitarist born in
+One wonders, where does the Jazz path begin for a young guitarist born in

 Next to drums, guitar is perhaps the most popular instrument in the world.